Reneechang17/Estate-Finder-Pro/README.md

 ### Project Introduction

-- This project aims to develop the Real Estate Finder Pro application, a platform like Zillow or realtor.com, designed to assist users in locating their next home.
-Utilizing the latest version of the MERN stack (**MongoDB, Express.js, React, Node.js**), and combined with the **React Router Dom** for crafting dynamic pages and routes.
+- This project aims to develop the Real Estate Finder Pro application, a platform like Zillow or realtor.com, designed to assist people finding their next home.
+Utilized the latest version of the MERN stack (**MongoDB, Express.js, React, Node.js**), and combined with the **React Router Dom** for crafting dynamic pages and routes.

 - Authentication features included both email/password authentication via **JSON Web Tokens (JWT)** and **Google OAuth** integration.